STEM-Based Doctoral Program:

 Doctor of Professional Practice

-The DPP is a three-year program for mid-career professionals aspiring to solve advanced problems in the fields of architecture, engineering, or construction.
+The Doctor of Professional Practice (DPP) is a three-year program for mid-career professionals aspiring to solve advanced problems in the fields of architecture, engineering, or construction.
 Modes of study include conference and video calls, web-based learning, field work, professional practice work, international exchange, and institutional meetings and conferences.

 Unlike academically founded graduate programs, the DPP is based on the assumption that mid-career professionals can develop doctoral-level research, building on their tacit knowledge acquired through years of professional practice.
 The cohorts in this program come from various AEC (Architecture–Engineering–Construction) fields, as well as from various states in the US and nations of the world.
 The program is a collaborative effort with Université Paul Sabatier in Toulouse.